b-insh/If-You-Build-It/README.md

 - `remove()`: Removes all children from the element.
 -  `on(action, callback)`: Sets an event listener on the element that will run the given callback function when triggered.
 - `off(action)`: Removes the event listener from the element.
+- `$l(arg)`: If the argument is a function, the function will be stored until the document has fully loaded.
+If the argument is a CSS selector or an HTML element, `$l` will return an array of all elements that include the given argument.
+- `$l.extend(base, ...objects)`: Returns merged JavaScript objects
+- `$l.ajax(options)`: Sends an ajax request with default values for contentType, method, url, data, and success and error callbacks.
+Returns a promise which will fire chained methods when the request returns.

 ## Features